 Larger hand-sewing needle with eye large enough to thread embroidery floss

-Sewing machine (or you can hand sew them if you’d like!)
+Sewing machine — Or you can hand sew them if you’d like!)

 Basic Sewing Supplies: scissors, sewing pins, iron

 On the fourth side, pin only once at each end.
 The area without pins will be the spot where we insert the pillow form.

 Trim the 4 corner points of the pillow at a diagonal, but be sure not to cut the seam.
 This will help form crisp, non-bulky pillow corners later.

 Turn the pillow right side out, and iron the cover to remove wrinkles, and create crisp seams.

 Close up the pillow by folding the raw edges inward and pinning the two edges together.

 Fold your fabric in half, align the straight edge of the pattern with the fold of the fabric.

 Place the half-dome button face down on the fabric circle, and fold the fabric inward to catch on the button’s teeth.

 Thread up your larger needle with a long piece of embroidery floss.
 Send the needle through the center of the pillow and out the other side, but leave the floss tail hanging out on the back end of the pillow.

-Once the pillows are complete, style them on your sofa or even use them as floor cushions for additional seating.
+Once the DIY Tufted Pillows are complete, style them on your sofa or even use them as floor cushions for additional seating.

-Do you have a favorite color combination for Spring?
+Do you have a favorite color combination for spring?
 I’m really loving pale pink with a tiny pop of burnt orange!